1. Home

 The advantages of a scalable system

+An increase in available IT resources almost always results in an increase in costs relative to the service.
 Scalability in itself is an important quality to exploit, but a priori it does not equate to an automatic guarantee of success in cloud adoption.
+Analyses and evaluations need to be carried out that are targeted to the solution of the specific case.

+Companies need to be well aware of the necessary cloud architecture skills and the high level of knowledge of the applications to be deployed that is required to efficiently implement truly scalable solutions over time.
 If these qualities are not available in-house, expert and qualified consultants can be used, and these should be recognized in the possession of certifications related to the technologies used and demonstrable experience in the field.

 Initial investment waiver and cost control

 With the scalability of the cloud, organizations can avoid the large and complex initial investment in hardware-software infrastructure, which in addition to the availability of capital involves highly articulated choices in anticipation of actually quantifying the quantity and quality of resources needed.
+The risk, concrete and recurring, is to over- or under-estimate.

 An on-premise system cannot be scaled up at the click of a mouse, and excess purchases result in unwarranted expense in any case.
+This kind of complexity in the cloud is completely forgotten, in favor of an overall agility toward innovation that is unprecedented for business.

-In addition to these aspects, organizations pay only for what they need in the time they actually use it, avoid the obsolescence of proprietary hardware, and can have solutions that are always secure and up-to-date thanks to cloud service providers, who bear the entire burden of managing and maintaining the infrastructure, from which they derive a business profit thanks to the economies of scale of the public cloud.
+In addition to these aspects, organizations pay only for what they need in the time they actually use it, avoid the obsolescence of proprietary hardware, and can have solutions that are always secure and up-to-date thanks to cloud service providers, who bear the entire burden of managing and maintaining the infrastructure, from which they derive a commercial profit due to the economies of scale of the public cloud.

 Rapid availability of resources for applications

+Cloud scalability provides for rapid resource allocation, which can be configured through simple and intuitive control panels accessible from any web page.
+Administrators can monitor the active status of the service and choose whether to increase or decrease resources according to the demand of their workloads.
 Once changes are made, the availability of allocated resources is guaranteed within a short average time, at least as far as the most authoritative cloud providers are concerned.

 Performance and flexibility as a function of business

+Organizations are constantly starting and stopping new projects, which require useful IT resources to run their applications.
 The scalability of the cloud therefore solves a historical problem in IT, related to an infrastructure that is too static to cope with the speed at which business grows and declines over time.
+At the same time, SMBs can also access services that in the on-premise environment they could hardly have afforded, benefiting their business innovation.

 Redundancy and disaster recovery

 Scalability also applies to the multicloud context, which makes it possible to reduce costs for the infrastructure allocated to data recovery, as there is no longer a need to build and maintain secondary data centers.
+In fact, the necessary redundancy can be achieved quickly by varying the resources allocated across multiple storage services offered by different clouds.